cungnv/scrapex/docs/index.rst

 Welcome to scrapex's documentation!
 ===================================

 Scrapex is a simple web scraping framework for fast and flexible development.
-Supports both Python 2 and Python 3.
+Built on top of lxml and requests, supports both Python 2 and Python 3.